wp-plugins/woocommerce/readme.txt

 == Changelog ==

+= 1.2.1 - 10/11/2011 =
+* Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible
+* My account/login widget
+* Added shortcode insertion button to the post editor
+* Shortcode for products by category (slug)
+* Option to enable/disable ajax add to cart buttons
+* Widget for showing onsale products
+* Signup/login can be turned off for checkout
+* Paypal remote post now has 'sslverify' => false to prevent errors with CURL
+* Minor admin settings tidyup
+* Dutch translation has been updated
+* Cart is now more robust and supports custom data being stored, such as addons
+* Fix for 0 quantity
+* add_to_cart shortcode
+* Improved order search
+* Option to unforce SSL checkout
+* Support for X-Accel-Redirect / X-Sendfile for downloads
+* Customer new account email when signing up from the checkout
+* Attributes can be added to nav bar via filter
+* External/Affiliate product type
+* Added Spanish translation by lluis masachs
+* Support for informal/formal localisations
+* Directory changed for uploading file downloads - uploads/woocommerce_files
+* Download directory created on install as well as htaccess for denying access
+* Formal and informal German translations - thanks to stefahn, jessor, Ramoonus , owcv and deckerweb
+* Hook for checking cart contents during cart/checkout - used for plugins too

 = 1.2 - 03/11/2011 =
 * Added quick status change buttons (processing/complete) to orders panel
 * Ability to preview email templates